Tell you folks, things are really popping out there today.

 It's not just health care where the Democrats are attempting a stealth takeover of American capitalism and culture.

-The Dream Act Amendment would provide amnesty for millions of illegal aliens.
+The DREAM Act Amendment would provide amnesty for millions of illegal aliens.

-It would give them taxpayers subsidized in-state college tuition rates and place them ahead of American students.
+It would give them taxpayers-subsidized in-state college tuition rates and place them ahead of American students.

-Senator Durbin and others uh plan to try to attach amendments that provide amnesty for illegal aliens and increased visas for more immigration into the National Defense Authorization Act.
+Senator Durbin and others plan to try to attach amendments that provide amnesty for illegal aliens and increased visas for more immigration into the National Defense Authorization Act.

-Uh the amendments are not germane to the bill, and they violate Senate rules and ethics that state amendments must be relevant to the bill.
+The amendments are not germane to the bill, and they violate Senate rules and ethics that state amendments must be relevant to the bill.

-Well, that's we're talking about ethics here.
+Well, that's ethics here.

-So just as, just as the Democrats with the children's health program are trying to stealth cover illegal immigrants, which is what that's about.
+So just as, just as the Democrats with the children's health program are trying to stealth cover illegal immigrants, which is what that's about, so too are they trying to provide amnesty here in the National Defense Authorization Act with these amendments that grant this amnesty.

 They've learned their lesson.

-They tried to ram it through, everybody found out what it was and stopped it.
+Everybody found out what it was and stopped it.

 Now they're trying to do it again under cover of darkness, increment by increment.